KTH-Nek5000/SIMSON/README.md

 ==========
 Compile using make in each subdirectory the various codes.
 Make sure to adapt par.f in each subdirectory.
 For bla there are additional compilation options such as omp, mpi and arch.
+Concretely, in the directories bls, pxyst, lambda2, rit, just type
+> make
+In the bla directory, type for an OpenMP parallel case
+> make omp=yes

 As discussed, before starting to compile the code the resolution and some other compile-time parameters have to be chosen for the flow problem that